Yangkai-Hong/WikiLatic-Angular/README.md

 ## How it works

-  1. Import json files into local mongodb
+  1. Import the json files in dataset folder into local mongodb.
-  2. Run app.js
+  2. Run app.js in node.js environment.
-  3. Open localhost:3000
+  3. Open localhost:3000 in Chrome browser.
-  4. Register and login
+  4. Register and login to the system.